 Varicose vein surgery

 Surgery to remove varicose veins may also be offered if you’re not suitable for ablation or sclerotherapy.
-Called ligation and stripping, the technique involves typing and removing the affected veins, and is performed under general anesthetic.
+Called ligation and stripping, the technique involves typing and removing the affected veins, and is performed under general anaesthetic.
 The downside to varicose vein surgery is that it can be painful and cause bruising and bleeding.
 Rare complications can also include nerve damage or deep vein thrombosis.

 Natural remedies for varicose veins